Mattila--Sj\"{o}lin type functions: A finite field model: Introduction

-The first result was given by Falconer \cite{falconer} in 1983, which says that if $\dim_H(E)>\frac{d+1}{2}$, then $\mathcal{L}(\Delta(E))>0$, where we denote the Hausdorff dimension of a set $E$ by $\dim_H(E)$ and the Lebesgue measure of the distance set by $\mathcal{L}(\Delta(E))$.
+The first result was given by Falconer \cite{falconer} in 1983, which says that if $\dim_H(E)>\frac{d+1}{2}$, then $\mathcal{L}(\Delta(E))>0$.
 The threshold $\frac{d+1}{2}$ was improved to $\frac{d}{2}+\frac{1}{3}$ by Wolff \cite{37} in 1999 for $d=2$ and Erdo\u{g}an \cite{Erdogan} in 2005 for $d\ge 3$.
-The followings are best current results: \begin{itemize} \item $d=3$, Du, Guth, Ou, Wang, Wilson, and Zhang \cite{Du1} (2017): $\frac{3}{2}+\frac{3}{10}$ \item $d\ge 5$ odd, Du and Zhang \cite{Du2} (2018): $\frac{d}{2}+\frac{d}{4d-2}$ \item $d=2$, Guth, Iosevich, Ou, and Wang \cite{alex-fal} (2019): $1+\frac{1}{4}$ \item $d\ge 4$ even, Du, Iosevich, Ou, Wang, and Zhang \cite{Du3} (2020): $\frac{d}{2}+\frac{1}{4}$ \end{itemize} In another direction, Mattila and Sj\"{o}lin \cite{MS} obtained a stronger conclusion under the same condition $\dim_H(E)>\frac{d+1}{2}$, namely, one has that the distance set is of non-empty interior.
+The followings are the current best results: \begin{itemize} \item $d=2$, Guth, Iosevich, Ou, and Wang \cite{alex-fal} (2019): $1+\frac{1}{4}$ \item $d=3$, Du, Guth, Ou, Wang, Wilson, and Zhang \cite{Du1} (2017): $\frac{3}{2}+\frac{3}{10}$ \item $d\ge 4$ even, Du, Iosevich, Ou, Wang, and Zhang \cite{Du3} (2020): $\frac{d}{2}+\frac{1}{4}$ \item $d\ge 5$ odd, Du and Zhang \cite{Du2} (2018): $\frac{d}{2}+\frac{d}{4d-2}$ \end{itemize} In another direction, Mattila and Sj\"{o}lin \cite{MS} obtained a stronger conclusion under the same condition $\dim_H(E)>\frac{d+1}{2}$, namely, one has that the distance set has non-empty interior.
 It has also been conjectured that the right dimension should be $\frac{d}{2}$, see \cite[Conjecture 4.4.]{M}.
 Several extensions of this result for general functions and configurations have been obtained recently, for instance, see \cite{GIK, GIK1}.
 In a very recent paper, the second, third, and fourth listed authors obtained an improvement for Cartesian product sets, namely, $E=A^d\subset \mathbb{R}^d$.
 In particular, we have \begin{theorem}[\cite{koh}] Let $A$ be a compact set in $\mathbb R.$ Then we have $Int(\Delta(A^d))\ne \emptyset$ provided that